wsowens/Antaeus/README.md

 * Plus : Zoom in
 * Minus : Zoom out

+## Configuration
+Add any whitespace separated hex values to a file called "COLORS".
+"COLORS" should be located in the same directory as your executable.
+A sample COLORS file has been provided.

 ## Ideas to fix current slowness:
 Effectively make use of GPU
 Find alternative ways of rendering (RGB maps?)